k-srirama-srikar/DS2020-Introduction-to-Artificial-Intelligence/lectures/week_4/README.md

     Has lots of use on combinatorial searches... but in general it is not preferred to do optimization

 #### Search with partial observations
-Here a state becomes a belief state...
+Here a state becomes a belief state... and once it performs some actions, the size of belief state changes... and the agent can still perform reational actions or rational behaviour...
+We'll look into it in Partially Observable Markov Decision Process...

+Now lets add some complexity to the search space... \
+Say, there are two adgents in the task env... ie...
+Adversarial Search....

+#### Adversarial Search